Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/getting-started/support.md

 ## Support Portal

-Once you have purchase our template, You can get support at our [support portal](https://pixinvent.ticksy.com/) by raising support ticket.
+Once you have purchase our template, You can get support at our [support portal](https://pixinvent.ticksy.com/) by raising GitHub issue.

-Please make sure to follow standards defined in [Raising Support Ticket](#raising-support-ticket) section.
+Please make sure to follow standards defined in [Raising GitHub Issue](#raising-support-ticket) section.

 ::: tip Don't want to waste time?
-Creating perfect support ticket (Following our Guide) will increase the chances of getting issue resolved with minimum conversation and time.
+Creating perfect GitHub issue (Following our Guide) will increase the chances of getting issue resolved with minimum conversation and time.
 :::

 ### Framework Support